 What’s included in the “cost of attendance”?

 The cost of attendance is an estimate of all expenses you are likely to incur over the academic year.
 It includes tuition, room, board and mandatory fees for which you are billed by the college.
-For financial aid purposes, it also includes an estimate for books, supplies, and personal and miscellaneous expenses.
+For financial aid purposes, it also includes an estimate for books, supplies, travel and personal and miscellaneous expenses.

 How is eligibility for financial aid determined?